-Definition: The wheel of retailing refers to a hypothesis, which depicts the life cycle of a retail organization, where it starts as a discount retail business to attract price-sensitive consumers and then gradually converts into a luxury brand store or departmental store to cater high-end consumers.
+Definition: The wheel of retailing refers to a hypothesis, which depicts the life cycle of a retail organization.
+It starts as a discount retail business to attract price-sensitive consumers and then gradually converts into a luxury brand store or departmental store to cater to high-end consumers.

 Prof. Malcolm Perrine McNair proposed this theory in the year 1931.
-He emphasized on the evolution of retailing, where a retail organization starts up by providing low price, basic product features and minimal services at a little profit margin, slowly becomes a brand which offers a wide range of products, high price, better services and multiple features at a considerable profit margin.
+He emphasized on the evolution of retailing, where a retail organization starts up by providing low price, basic product features and minimal services at a little profit margin.
+Then it slowly becomes a brand which offers a wide range of products, high price, better services and multiple other facilities at a considerable profit margin.

 Content: Wheel of Retailing

 - Wheel of Retailing Theory